rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 ### Retrieve Entities and navigate through composites

-Entities are represented as integer, any definition is provided by their `Components`.
-To help navigation and manipulation of elements `ItemWrapper` class can be used, that expose some useful methods.
-By default all objects are placed in a single `root` Composite.
+Entities are represented as integers; any definition is provided by their `Components`.
+To help navigation and manipulation of elements, the `ItemWrapper` class can be used, which exposes some useful methods.
+By default, all objects are placed in a single `root` Composite.

 ```java
 ItemWrapper root = new ItemWrapper(mSceneLoader.getRoot(), mSceneLoader.getEngine());
 ```

-Composites are group of entities.
-They can be retrieved with `ItemWrapper#getChild` method using object's unique identifier.
+Composites are groups of entities.
+They can be retrieved with the `ItemWrapper#getChild` method using the object's unique identifier.

 ```java
 ItemWrapper foo = root.getChild("foo");